-During his time as a slave, Patrick turned to God, praying to him and his faith was growing.
+During his time as a slave, Patrick turned to God, praying often to him and his faith began to grow.
 Six years later he got a ‘calling from God’ telling him to head to a port over a hundred miles away and left Ireland.
-Although he returned to Ireland after a vision that convinced him to bring Christianity to the Irish people.
+Although he returned to Ireland after a vision, convincing him to bring Christianity to the Irish people.
 From then onwards he became an iconic figure associated with Ireland.

 Patrick passed away on the 17th of March 461 AD after a lifetime of preaching the word of Christ.
 The People of Ireland began to celebrate the day in remembrance of him.
-Also during the 19th century when the Irish immigrated to American and other parts of the world the celebration of St. Patrick followed.
-From then onwards the patron Saint of Ireland became of a global celebration of Irish culture.
+Also, during the 19th century when the Irish immigrated to American and other parts of the world, the celebration of St. Patrick followed.
+From that moment onwards, the patron Saint of Ireland became of a global celebration of Irish culture.

-Irish traditions associated with Patricks Day include wearing the colour green, the Shamrock, a day of festivals and parades.
+Irish traditions associated with Patrick’s Day include wearing the colour green, wearing a Shamrock as well as a day full of festivals and parades.

 Over a thousand years ago, Irish Ancestors celebrated the beginning of winter with the Festival of Samhain on the 31st of October.
-They believed this was the best time to link between our world and other mortal worlds, allowing the dead to return to Ireland on this night.
+They believed this was the best time to link between our world and the mortal world, allowing the dead to return to Ireland on this night.

 Many of our Halloween traditions such as dressing up and pumpkin lights come from this Irish Celtic festival.
 During the festival of Samhain people would disguise themselves with animals to protect them from any evil spirits.
 They would also light fires to guide the good spirits during the Samhain.
 People would carve out scary faces on turnips and leave it their doors to ward of evil spirits.